“Rookie” is defined as ALL First Time Participants to the Silver State Classic Challenge events, regardless of any past participation at other events.

 will be on the right

-You will be met by SSCC representatives, Blue Offutt and Tom King for a brief inspection and introduction.
+You will be met by SSCC representative Blue Offutt for a brief inspection and introduction.
 Then SPEEDVEGAS

 instructors will take you through class instruction and track time.

-When school is completed, return to Sam’s Town Hotel and if time permits you will be able to get registered.
+When school is completed, you will return to Sam's Town for Registration and Press Luncheon.
 You MUST

-present your Certificate of Completion that you receive from school and your driver’s license or you will not get registered.
-No worries if you do not get registered in Vegas as there is plenty of opportunity to do so on Friday and Saturday in Ely.
+present your Certificate of Completion from the school, your driver’s license and medical insurance card or you will not get registered.
+No worries if you do not get registered at Sam's Town on Thursday as there is plenty of opportunity to do so on Friday and Saturday in Ely.

 Caravan to Ely:

 The caravan leaves Las Vegas between 11-12 noon.
 Blue will give you the exact time